Muntasib-creator/newsdrop/README.md

-# newsdrop
+# News Drop

 A FastAPI-based backend that anchors top headlines from around the world.

-Integrates with NewsAPI, secures access via OAuth2 client credentials, and delivers filtered news through clean, scalable APIs.
-Built with production readiness, testing, and Docker support in mind.
+## Features

+- Integration with NewsAPI
+- OAuth2 Client Credentials authentication
+- Save top news to a database
+- Filter headlines by country and source
+- Unit testing with pytest (80%+ coverage)
+- Dockerized setup for easy deployment
+- Clean, modular, and production-ready codebase

+---

+## Setup Instructions